 How To store Thin Mint Brownies:

-These brownies can sit at room temperature for a few hours, but after that, we would recommend storing them in the refrigerator in an airtight container for 3-4 days.
+These Chocolate Thin Mint Brownies can sit at room temperature for a few hours, but after that, we would recommend storing them in the refrigerator in an airtight container for 3-4 days.

 If you are making them more than 4 days in advance, we highly recommend placing them in an airtight container (try to not stack them.
 You may need a few containers), and removing them from the freezer 24 hours before serving.